Have You Ever Wanted to Join Women Skinny Dipping?

 1. Start with a women-only skinny dipping experience

 The first time I found myself relaxing into an all-nude experience was shortly after the birth of my first child almost 18 years ago.
 A group of friends invited me to join them at the Women’s Olympus Spa in Tacoma, Washington.
 I was warned up front that the whirlpool area of the spa had a “no clothes” policy.
-This opportunity was not well timed.
+This opportunity was not well-timed.
 I was dealing with the physical changes that occur after having your first child.
 I had never felt more at odds with my body.
 But, for some miraculous reason, I didn’t want to miss out.
 Emboldened by the fact that men weren’t allowed, I agreed to go.
-This was likely one of the best decisions of my life.
+This was likely one of the best decisions of my life, and the first step in my quest to learn how to skinny dip.

 I’m not going to lie, attempting to build up the courage to drop my robe in the pool room was painful.
 But a beautiful thing happened once I was safely hidden beneath the water: women of all shapes, colors, and sizes joined me.
 I mean every body type was in that room that day, and I suddenly felt normal.

 3. Trust in new (but similar) situations

-I was invited to the Sacred Mother’s Retreat as media in June of 2017.
-Located at Suttle Lake Camp, I knew there were lakes nearby, but assumed they would be freezing.
+I was invited to the Sacred Mother’s Retreat located at Suttle Lake Camp.
+I knew there were lakes nearby but assumed they would be freezing.
 The first night I was there was packed with experiences designed to create trust and bonds between women.
 It was an evening that taught us that we were all more alike than different.
 I was shocked by the number of shared stories we all had.

 The next morning several of the women were going for a run to the nearby Scout Lake.
 I joined them.
 Right before reaching the lake my leg muscles began to cramp and seize.
 I didn’t know how I would make it back to camp.
 Then it occurred to me, the best way to cure sore, cramping muscles was with an ice bath.
 I was sure that Scout Lake would be plenty icy.